rrwick/SRST2-table-from-assemblies/README.md

 ```

 * `--assemblies`: FASTA files of all assemblies to screen.
 The sample name will be taken from the assembly filename (without the `.fasta` or `.fa` extension).
 If a BLAST database does not exist for each assembly (`.nhr`, `.nin` and `.nsq` files), then it will be made using `makeblastdb`.
 Since doing so creates new files, you will need write permission to the directory of the assembly.
-* `--gene_db`: a gene database to search for in [SRST2 format](https://github.com/katholt/srst2#generating-srst2-compatible-clustered-database-from-raw-sequences).
+* `--gene_db`: a gene database to search for in the [SRST2-compatible format](https://github.com/katholt/srst2#generating-srst2-compatible-clustered-database-from-raw-sequences).
 * `--prefix`: Output prefix for the table of results.
 It works in the same way as SRST2.
 * `--suffix`: Characters to be chopped off from the end of every assembly name in order to get a sample name.
 For example, *strain* is extracted from the file name *strain_spades.fasta* given `--suffix '_spades.fasta'`.
 * `--outdir`: Output directory for the table of results.